NO, this isn’t an advertisement for a multi-level marketing scheme.

 Calculating the square footage of your home daycare

-Here are some ideas to get you started
+Here are some business name ideas to get you started

 - You can use your name.
 For example Sally’s Home Daycare.